blackmagic-debug/black-magic-org/upgrade.md

 Download or compile the Black Magic Debug (BMD) firmware.
 Regarding firmware selection:

-* You can find the newest pre-built binaries on the [GitHub Release Page](https://github.com/blackmagic-debug/blackmagic/releases).
+* You can find the newest pre-built binaries on the {bmd-gh}`GitHub Release Page<releases>`.
-* You can find the bleeding cutting edge binaries uploaded as assets on the ["build and upload" GitHub actions page](https://github.com/blackmagic-debug/blackmagic/actions/workflows/build-and-upload.yml), Click on the newest successful build and download the `blackmagic-firmware.zip` file.
+* You can find the bleeding cutting edge binaries uploaded as assets on the {bmd-gh}`"build and upload" GitHub actions page<actions/workflows/build-and-upload.yml>`, Click on the newest successful build and download the `blackmagic-firmware.zip` file.
 It contains binaries for all the supported platforms.
 * When using the daily builds expect breaking changes.
-Please report issues on [our issue page](https://github.com/blackmagic-debug/blackmagic/issues) or ask on our Discord server.
+Please report issues on {bmd-issue}`our issue page<>` or ask on our Discord server.

 Upgrade the firmware of the Black Magic Debug Probe using either:
 - bmputil